INSECT TREE CARE SERVICES

 Mealybug Treatment

 Much of the mealybug’s life is spent on the bark of trees, while only the young, or the nymph stage feeds on the leaves.
 This makes controlling the mealybug with foliar insecticides challenging.
-Systemic insecticides, such as Criterion and Safari, are very effective in managing this pest.
+Systemic insecticides, such as Criterion and Safari tree care services, are very effective in managing this pest.
 Additionally, natural predators like three species of lady beetles and green lacewing larvae can help control mealybug populations.

 Piñon Pitch Mass Borer